dsuch/pymqi/docs/examples.rst

   the pymqi.SD's implementation depend on `ctypes <http://docs.python.org/library/ctypes.html>`_ and cannot be set directly through the regular dictionary assignment like the "Options" have been set,

-* note well that among other options we're using CMQC.MQSO_CREATE + CMQC.MQSO_RESUME,
+* note well that among other options we're using pymqi.CMQC.MQSO_CREATE + pymqi.CMQC.MQSO_RESUME,
   in plain words in means *create a new subscription of the name set in the "SubName" key ("MySub" in the example) but if the subscribtion already exists then just resume it*, this basically means we won't stumble upon the